top of page

 Containership Maritime: Technical Developments and Standards

 The advent of standardized container sizes has transformed the maritime sector, facilitating smooth intermodal transport across various modes.
-This standardization, combined with advancements in containership design, cargo handling technology, and container loading systems, has notably enhanced global trade's efficiency and dependability.
+This standardization, combined with advancements in containership design, cargo handling technology, and container loading systems, has enhanced global trade's efficiency.

 Container Size Standardization

-The International Organization for Standardization (ISO) has set standards for container sizes, with 20-foot and 40-foot containers being the most prevalent.
+ISO has set standards for container sizes, with 20-foot and 40-foot containers being the most prevalent.
 These uniform dimensions have facilitated the creation of specialized handling equipment and storage facilities, simplifying supply chain operations.
-Approximately 90% of ISO containers are dry storage, while reefers maintain temperatures between -18 and 30 degrees Fahrenheit.
+Approximately 90% of ISO containers are dry storage, while reefer containers also exist, which can maintain temperatures between -18 and 30 degrees Fahrenheit for perishable goods (fruits, etc).

 Vessel Design Evolution